 - Example: You should Sharpe-out the New York bulldozer mode on Road Show since the bulldozer targets can cause center drains; they aren’t worth very much during the mode, and you don’t get closer to multiball.

 - Example: ”I HATE battle simulation and romulan.
 I avoid those until I have to collect the battle sim; I’ll try for the level 6 extra ball but if I don’t get the flow down I Sharpe it out.” — Scott Charles.
-[Coined for named for pinball players and tournament organizers Josh Sharpe and Zach Sharpe]
+[Coined for pinball players and tournament organizers Josh Sharpe and Zach Sharpe]

 Threading the Needle